tongilcoto/playwright-playground-cucumber-js/automation-blog.md

 - I have learnt the difference between `locator.innerText()` and `locator.textContent()`: `innerText` joins each child element's text with `\n`, on the other hand `textContent` just concats all of them.
 So, it is something like `textContent() = innerText().trim()`.
 This difference is important because `locator` class has only `allTextContents()`method, there is no `allInnerTexts()` methods.

 Another decision I made is about split off some common elements in the page, typically headers and footers.
 This time the "Shopping Cart" icon "lives" in the pages header, which is a common element along the website, similar to the left menu.
 In this case, I decided to go ahead with the opposite solution.
 This time I will embed the header in each page files, so it is redundant code that should be addressed in next framework versions

+## YOUR INFORMATION page tests.
+Ticket SDPC-102

+When dealing with input fields and checking errors, there is more corners than must be adjusted.
+These actions can take a little more time.

+For these tests I create some visual assertions, like the `border-bottom-color` CSS style property.
+Just for demoing purposes

+## OVERVIEW page tests.
+Ticket SDPC-103

+Just following the same principles ....
+- Create a complex step going through all previous pages
+  - Sometimes you need to create a specific section for using standard values in a page.
+  - The method should be fixed for all pages that needed it, this way next engineer will know how to look for it before coding it.
+Or it can be assumed that exists for a given upflow page

 ## HEADS UP: CUCUMBER INNERS: `Global` variables are shared by all scenarios.